kkcjy/TDoA-DSR-Compat-Framework/Docs/Installation/Crazyflie2.1.md

-## How to install AdHocUWB on Crazyflie 2.1 w/o brushless
+## How to install AdHocUWB on Crazyflie 2.1 w/ or w/o brushless

 ### Clone Crazyflie firmware and create branch